pytorch/serve/examples/large_models/Huggingface_pippy/Readme.md

 This document briefs on serving large HF model with PiPPy.

-PiPPy provides pipeline paralleism for serving large models that woul not fit into one gpu.
+PiPPy provides pipeline paralleism for serving large models that would not fit into one gpu.
 It takes your model and splits it into equal sizes (stages) partitioned over the number devices you specify.
 Then uses micro batching to run your batched input for inference ( its is more optimal for batch sizes >1).
-Microbatching is the techniques in pipeline parallelsim to maximize gpu utiliztion.
+Micro-batching is the techniques in pipeline parallelism to maximize gpu utilization.

-## How to serve your large HuggingFace models with PiPPY in Torchserve?
+## How to serve your large HuggingFace models with PiPPy in Torchserve?

 We use a Torchserve custom handler that inherits from base_pippy_handler to load the model and define our logic for preprocess, inference and post processing.
 This is basically very similar to your evaluation process.